 Cirrent takes product and network security very seriously.
-Every aspect of the Cirrent service has been designed with security in mind – protecting the connected products, protecting the networks to which they connect, protecting the Cirrent cloud, protecting our partner clouds (network providers and product companies) and protecting the users who use ZipKey-enabled connected products.
+Every aspect of the Cirrent service has been designed with security in mind – protecting the connected products and protecting the Cirrent cloud,

 Securing the Device Credentials

 Every device is pre-provisioned during manufacturing with a unique device identifier and a device secret (the device credentials).
 It is up to the product company to determine how best to protect these credentials on the device, and Cirrent works closely with the product companies to ensure that best practices are being followed to protection these credentials.
 As each device has a unique set of credentials, exposure of one set of credentials is a limited risk, as they cannot be used to gain access to information for any other device.

 The device secret is used to derive the API key.
 When the device has an Internet connection, it makes calls to the Cirrent cloud.
 All device to cloud communication is over HTTPS.
 The device uses the device id and the API key to authenticate to the Cirrent cloud, and validates that the certificate being presented matches the Cirrent cloud certificate that is pre-configured in the device.